Prospects for multi-messenger extended emission from core-collapse supernovae in the Local Universe: Phenomenology of long GRB-supernovae and SGRBEE's

 To quantify our level of confidence in the merger origin of SGRBEE and LGRBNs, we recently considered the mean values $\mu$ of the observed redshifts (Fig. \ref{figAm2}), i.e., $\mu_{L}^{N}$ of LGRBNs, $\mu_{EE}$ of SGRBEEs, $\mu_{S}$ of SGRBs and $\mu_{L}$ of LGRBs, and concluded that they satisfy

-where $\mu_S^{EE}=0.5286$, $\mu_S=0.8587$, $\mu_L^N=0.1870$, and $\mu_L=2.1069$ based on the redshifts shown in Table 2.
+where $\mu_{EE}=0.5286$, $\mu_S=0.8587$, $\mu_L^N=0.1870$, and $\mu_L=2.1069$ based on the redshifts shown in Table 2.

 By a Monte Carlo test, we determined the probability that, from the mean redshift, the {\em Swift} samples of SGRBEE ($n_1=7$), SGRB ($n_2=15$) and LGRBNs ($n_3=3$) are drawn from the observed distribution of LGRBs ($n=230$).
 Because of the small $n$ samples and the broad distribution of redshifts of LGRBs (with an observational bias towards low $z$), we proceed with Monte Carlo test by drawing samples of size $n_i$ ($i=1,2,3)$ from the distribution of the $n=230$ redshifts of the latter.
 Doing so $N$ times for large $N$ obtains distributions of averages $\mu_i$ of the redshifts in these small $n$ samples under the Bayesian null-hypothesis of coming from the distribution of redshifts of LGRBs.
-We find \citep{van14b}
+We find the following levels of confidence of each \citep{van14b}

-For SGRBs, (\ref{EQN_s}) is consistent with a relatively low redshift origin inferred from identification of host galaxies in the local Universe \citep{tan05}.
-At a level of confidence exceeding $4\sigma$, SGRBEE and LGRBNs have inner engines originating in mergers in common with normal long GRBs originating in CC-SNe, given that both share the Amati-correlation in the long/soft tail.
+{SGRBs and LGRBS hereby have different astronomical progenitors.} For SGRBs, (\ref{EQN_s}) is consistent with a relatively low redshift origin inferred from identification of host galaxies in the local Universe \citep{tan05}.
+At a level of confidence exceeding $4\,\sigma$, SGRBEE and LGRBNs have inner engines originating in mergers in common with normal long GRBs originating in CC-SNe, given that both share the Amati-relation in the long/soft tail.

 Our results (\ref{EQN_s}) show with relatively high confidence that the enigmatic LGRBN GRB060614 is a merger event, suggested earlier based on other arguments \citep{van08,cai09}, whose long durations in soft extended emission can be identified with the lifetime of spin of a rotating black hole (\S2); see \citep{zha06,zha07} for various other explanations of extended emissions from mergers.
-Baryon-rich jets such as shown in Fig. \ref{fig:jet} from accretion disks produced in naked inner engines formed in mergers may dissipate into lower energy emissions, perhaps including a radio burst \citep{van09}.
+Baryon-rich jets from accretion disks produced in naked inner engines formed in mergers may dissipate into lower energy emissions, perhaps including a radio burst \citep{van09}.

+The preceding data show a soft/long tail satisfying the same Amati-relation (Fig. \ref{figAm1}) of extended emission in SGRBEE and normal LGRBNs.
+The association of normal LGRBs with supernovae and their shared spectral-energy properties with Extended Emission to short GRBs discovered by {\em Swift} suggests the possibility of a common inner engine, even as SGRBEE's derive from mergers such as GW17087/GRB170817A.
+If SGRBEE's indeed derive from mergers, it remains to be determined if these are neutron star-neutron star or neutron star-black hole mergers.
+In what follows, we review some of their properties in the electromagnetic spectrum.